PhiPhuongUyen/Team-5/README.md

                     </br>
                     </br>
                     The scatterplot chart is used to analyze and compare the scores of the home team and the away team in matches.

+                    Each point on the chart represents a match, with the X-axis representing the home team's score and the Y-axis representing the away team's score.
+By observing the density of points on the chart and the distribution pattern of those points, we can assess the level of correlation between the scores of the home team and the away team.
+                    From the chart, we can see that the points do not have a particular shape (such as straight lines or diagonals line).
+                    Although they are mostly concentrated towards the bottom, there are still many scattered points throughout the chart that do not follow a specific rule, making it impossible to determine the direction of the points clearly.
+Therefore, based on the chart, we can conclude that the number of goals scored and the number of losses for the teams do not have a correlation and do not affect each other.
                 </code>
             </pre>
         </div>